RaviTambade/Craftsmanship/README.md

 Crafting Software is a process that shows you effective ways to capture the appropriate requirement details of a needed Software System using specific artifacts and user stories.

 Crafting Software  always have a strong focus on learning <b>Software Design Principles, Software Architectures, OOP(Object Oriented Paradigm), Design Patterns</b> and more.
 We not only  focus on applying different designs as a way forward in creating working software but we understand "why we’ve chosen a specific way".
 It is a learning expereince.

- Here are important Learning Expereinces of Software Crafting:
+Some important Learning Expereinces of Software Crafting:
 - Requirements: What Do They Mean to Developers?
   - I thought the BA (Business Analyst) would provide these.
 - How can I get people to tell me what they really want?